HolisticWare-Applications/HolisticWare.WebSite.Notes/data-structures-and-algorithms/data-science/ai-artificial-intelligence/generative-ai/prompt-engineering/samples.md

 Reflexion: The AI critiques its own response for flaws and improves it based on that analysis

 ReAct: Ask the AI to plan out how it will solve the task (reasoning), perform required steps (actions), and then deliver a final, clear result

+# .NET Prompts

+split this file into multiple files with each class in separate file

+make all classes partial